 - The flexible light easily comes loose, and the light switch breaks easily.

 - The squeeze plate on the cross-feed needs constant adjustment when changing from light to heavy work.

 Nevertheless, none of these problems that appear with age and use is expensive to repair.
 The cross-feed problem can be solved.
 Most of these problems arise in the first place from poor preventative maintenance or using the wrong lubricants.

 The earlier models like the one above came out with an optional huge metal bench fitted with a drum sander.

 When the drum sander became redundant, both FMC and Ammco went for a smaller bench.

-The JB special models came on a very small bench that could be disassembled easily, had a very small footprint yet had space for all it's tool in the front under the bench.
+The JB special models came on a very small bench that could be disassembled easily, and had a very small footprint yet had space for all its tools in the front under the bench.

-You will still see this model in service in high end brake shops.
-I like these a lot, they have sorted out most of the service weaknesses by time they made these, so they are much easier for an operator to understand and maintain.
+You will still see this model in service in high-end brake shops.
+I like these a lot, they have sorted out most of the service weaknesses by the time they made these, so they are much easier for an operator to understand and maintain.

 In the final running test, the dial gauge running against the spinning arbour does not move at all!